QuantConnect/lean-cli/README.md

 A locally-focused workflow (local development, local execution) with the CLI may look like this:
 1. `cd` into the Lean CLI project.
+2. Download some data with the [`lean toolbox`](#lean-toolbox) command.
-2. Run `lean create-project "RSI Strategy"` to create a new project with some basic code to get you started.
+3. Run `lean create-project "RSI Strategy"` to create a new project with some basic code to get you started.
-3. Work on your strategy in `./RSI Strategy`.
+4. Work on your strategy in `./RSI Strategy`.
-4. Run `lean research "RSI Strategy"` to launch a Jupyter Lab session to work on research notebooks.
+5. Run `lean research "RSI Strategy"` to launch a Jupyter Lab session to work on research notebooks.
-5. Run a backtest with `lean backtest "RSI Strategy"`.
-This runs your backtest in a Docker container containing the same packages as the ones used on QuantConnect.com, but with your own data.
+6. Run a backtest with `lean backtest "RSI Strategy"`.
+This runs your backtest in a Docker container containing the same packages as the ones used on QuantConnect.com, but with your own local data.

 A cloud-focused workflow (local development, cloud execution) with the CLI may look like this:
 1. `cd` into the Lean CLI project.